risingwavelabs/risingwave-operator/docs/general/api.md

 </em>
 </td>
 <td>
-<p>Root is the root directory to store the data in the object storage.</p>
+<p>Root is the root directory to store the data in the object storage.
+It shadows the data directory.</p>
 </td>
 </tr>
 </tbody>